-- 1/2 cup olive oil
+- 1⁄2 cup Olive oil

-- 4 tablespoons bee or date honey (or more, to taste)
+- 4 Tablespoons Bee or date honey (or more, to taste)

-- 4 tablespoons balsamic vinegar or lemon juice
+- 4 Tablespoon balsamic vinegar or lemon juice

-- 1 teaspoon oregano or thyme
+- 1 tsp oregano or thyme

-- 1 teaspoon salt
+- 1 tsp salt

 In a bowl, combine dressing ingredients and shake or blend well until emulsified.
 Cut bread into bite-sized squares and place on a baking tray.
 Drizzle with 1⁄4 of oil and herb mixture and mix well.
 Bake at 200°C to 225°C (400°F to 450°F) until crispy and lightly browned.
 Combine rest of ingredients in large bowl and mix with dressing.
 Add croutons last or serve on the side so they won't get soggy!